Computing Resources at Courant

 Linux Desktop and Compute Server Maintenance

-Updates will generally be applied on all of our Linux systems on a monthly basis, on the evening of first Thursday of every month.
-A week before the general rollout of updates, on the last Thursday of each month, some or all of the Linux desktop machines in the computer labs public labs will be completely updated and rebooted.
+Updates will generally be applied on all of our Linux systems on a monthly basis.
+A week before the general rollout of updates, some or all of the Linux desktop machines in the computer labs public labs will be completely updated and rebooted.
 Once this is done, users will be notified of the system and software changes, so they can have an opportunity to test any critial software that may have been changed and alert us to any problems prior to the updates being applied on the remaining desktops and compute servers.

 The CIMS Linux machines are configured to check at boot up for any missed updates and install them, as needed.
 Office machines which are turned off for any length of time will install these updates during the boot process when they are powered back up, and this can take a while, depending on how long the machine has been down (and how many monthly update cycles in may have missed).
 Please do not interrupt this process.